 - 1 teaspoon baking soda

-- In a large bowl, mix together the blanched almond flour, coconut palm sugar, ground ginger, baking soda, cinnamon, nutmeg, and salt.
+- In a large bowl, mix together the almond flour, coconut sugar, ginger, cinnamon, nutmeg, baking soda, and salt.

-- In a separate bowl, beat the butter, honey and water using a handheld or stand electrical mixer, then beat in the egg until everything is combined.
+- In a separate bowl, beat the butter, honey and water using a handheld mixer or a whisk, then beat in the egg until everything is combined.

 - Using a rubber spatula, mix dry and wet ingredients together.
 Do not over mix.

-- Cover and freeze dough for 1 hour or until easy to handle.
+- Cover and freeze dough for 40 minutes to 1 hour or until it’s easy to handle.

-- Roll chilled dough into balls (about 1½ tablespoons per ball), and place 2-inches apart on the prepared baking sheet.
+- Roll the chilled dough into balls (about 1 1/2 tablespoons per ball), and place them 2-inches apart on the prepared baking sheet.
 Flatten each cookie with the palm of your hand.